-April 21, 2018, SAINT PAUL, MN – The Friends of the Saint Paul Public Library has announced the winners of the 30th annual Minnesota Book Awards, sponsored by Education Minnesota.
-In addition to winners in nine categories, The Friends presented the Book Artist, Hognander Minnesota History, and Kay Sexton Awards to previously announced honorees.
-For the full list of finalists and winners, click here.
+April 6, 2019, SAINT PAUL, MN – The Friends of the Saint Paul Public Library has announced the winners of the 2019 Minnesota Book Awards, sponsored by Education Minnesota.
+In addition to winners in nine categories, The Friends presented the Book Artist Award and Kay Sexton Award to previously announced honorees.

-Over 800 people attended the awards ceremony at the InterContinental Hotel on Saturday, April 21, emceed by Rohan Preston, theater critic at the Star Tribune.
-The winners of the 2018 Minnesota Book Awards are:
+Over 800 people attended the awards ceremony at the InterContinental Hotel on Saturday, April 6, emceed by Roxane Battle, veteran journalist and award-winning author.
+The winners of the 2019 Minnesota Book Awards are:

 Award for Children’s Literature, sponsored by Books for Africa:

 Cori Doerrfeld – The Rabbit Listened – published by Dial Books For Young Readers/Penguin Young Readers